SSWConsulting/SSW.Rules.Content/rules/azure-devops-events-flowing-through-to-microsoft-teams/rule.md

 * Builds
 * Release deployments and approvals

-Also bring your Azure DevOps Services Kanban board directly into Microsoft Teams as a tab.
+For more info, see [Create a service hook for Azure DevOps with Microsoft Teams](https://learn.microsoft.com/en-us/azure/devops/service-hooks/services/teams?view=azure-devops)

-For more info, follow this link: https://docs.microsoft.com/en-us/azure/devops/service-hooks/services/teams?view=vsts
+Also bring your Azure DevOps Kanban board directly into Microsoft Teams as a tab. see [Use the Azure Boards app in Microsoft Teams](https://learn.microsoft.com/en-us/azure/devops/boards/integrations/boards-teams?view=azure-devops)

 <!--endintro-->